Longstanding Harborough GP shares experience of significant healthcare changes

-Harborough GP shares experience of significant healthcare changes as she steps down after four decades in the field
+Harborough GP shares experience of significant healthcare changes as she steps down after nearly four decades

-A longstanding GP at Harborough Medical Centre has shared some significant changes in healthcare across her four decades in the field.
+A longstanding GP at Harborough Medical Centre has shared some significant changes in healthcare across nearly four decades in the field.

-The 63-year-old, who grew up in Loughborough, moved to Harborough in 1985.
+The 63-year-old, who grew up in Loughborough, began her career at the surgery in 1985.

 One of the most significant changes during her time with the NHS, said Dr Eardley, was life expectancy.